ArthurG/Kijiji-Repost-Headless/README.md

 ##Setup
 - This project requires python3 with: python-requests, json, bs4, sqlalchemy
-- It is recommended you install these with pip install
+- run pip3 install -r requirements.txt

 ##Requirements
 - The program currently requires that you post at LEAST one photo